 Many opportunities are provided for students to develop leadership skills and they can also participate in extra-curricular activities during and outside of school hours.
-These activities include many different sporting events, choir, chess, Kelly Sports Dance, ICT – game-making, Lego Club, Stem club, keyboard, guitar and instrumental music programs.
+These activities include many different sporting events, choir, chess (Monday) Kelly Sports, (Friday) ICT – game-making, Lego Club, keyboard, guitar and instrumental music programs.
 The overall learning program is supported by the Tribes framework.

 The purpose of the Tribes process is to assure the healthy development of every child so that each one has the knowledge, skills and resiliency to be successful in a rapidly changing world.
 As part of Tribes, five agreements are honoured; attentive listening, appreciations/no put downs, mutual respect, the right to think and to do your personal best.
 We continue to have a strong reputation for the programs offered to our special needs students and are proud of the consistent achievements of our students on the PSD programs.
 The school also provides an Out of School Hours Care program.